Through the long, barren winter

 all in bud, but none open.

-brown-thrasher has begun
+The brown-thrasher has begun

-his glad singing,
+his glad singing, but I

-hear no
+hear no warblers.

 I am still